Big loans make some people squeamish.

 This used to surprise me.

-I wondered how, for example, a client could talk openly about life insurance, with its end-of-life implications, then get sweaty palms over a mortgage refinance.
+I wondered how, for example, a client could talk openly about life insurance, with its end-of-life implications, and then get sweaty palms over a mortgage refinance.

 Why all the discomfort, I wondered?
 Now I get it.